Skier’s Ultimate Guide to Staying Warm

-After a lot of research, my top pick is the Zojirushi stainless mug which will keep your drink hot for 6 hours or more and comes in three sizes (check price on Amazon).
-It has over 4k 5 star reviews.
+After a lot of research, my top pick is the Zojirushi stainless mug which will keep your drink hot for 6 hours or more and comes in three sizes.

 One of my wilderness medicine instructors described a person in the early stages of hypothermia as having the “umbles”—he or she mumbles, grumbles and fumbles.